-If you get your drinking water from a private well, you can get it tested for nitrate.
+If you get your drinking water from a private well, you should get it tested for nitrate every few years.
 Nitrate is a common contaminant found in many wells throughout Minnesota.
 It can get into your drinking water from runoff from fertilizer use, leaks from septic tanks, animal waste, human sewage and erosion of natural deposits, according to the U.S. Environmental Protection Agency.
 Shallow or dug wells, wells with damaged casings and wells located in areas with sandy soils are the most vulnerable to nitrate contamination.

 How to take your sample